-- The level of coverage provided by Internal Audit was considered to be adequate. - Work has been planned and performed so as to obtain sufficient information and explanation considered necessary to provide evidence to give reasonable assurance that the Council's control environment is operating effectively. - The independence and objectivity of Internal Audit has not been impaired in fact or appearance; nor has the scope of its work been restricted in any way. - Insight gained from interaction with senior management and this Committee. - No adverse implications for the Annual Governance Statement have been identified from work undertaken by Internal Audit.
+- The level of coverage provided by Internal Audit was considered to be adequate. - Work has been planned and performed so as to obtain sufficient information and explanation considered necessary to provide evidence to give reasonable assurance that the Council's control environment is operating effectively. - The independence and objectivity of Internal Audit has not been impaired in fact or appearance; nor has the scope of its work been restricted in any way. - Insight gained from interaction with senior management and this Committee. - No adverse implications for the Annual Governance Statement have been identified from work undertaken by Internal Audit. - A number of audits have taken place during the coronavirus pandemic lockdown, which required the audit process to be adapted accordingly to enable it to be completed remotely.
+It is pleasing to report that Internal Audit considers that it has not been overly restricted in terms of its access to systems, records and people.
+As a result, the audit conclusions and the strength of the individual audit opinions provided were not overly impacted or qualified.
+The support of officers was most welcome in successfully concluding the audit testing.

-- The Internal Audit Plan 2018/19, as approved by this Committee on 26 March 2018 (and subsequently revised on 11 March 2019) was informed by the Chief Audit and Control Officer's own assessment of risk and materiality in addition to consultation with senior management to ensure it aligned to the Council's key risks and objectives. - The following table summarises the outcomes of audit assignments completed in 2018/19, including those audits completed from the previous year's plan that were finalised in the year:
+- The Internal Audit Plan 2019/20, approved by this Committee on 11 March 2019, was informed by the Chief Audit and Control Officer's own assessment of risk and materiality, following consultation with senior management, to ensure it aligned to the Council's key strategic risks and corporate objectives. - The following table summarises the outcomes of audit assignments completed in 2019/20, including those audits completed from the previous year's plan that were finalised in the year: